-- Not being able to move or not being able to stand still.
+- Not being able to move or not being able to sit calmly.

 How to deal with panic attacks

-First, you need to know that a panic attack won’t kill you, I know it sure as hell does feel like you are going to die, but you won’t.
+First, you need to know that a panic attack won’t kill you; I know it sure as hell does feel like you will die, but you won’t.
 I had at least 2000 panic attacks in my life (I swear, not exaggerated), but I’m still alive.
 I will share some tips that I use for dealing with panic attacks and anxiety in general.

-- Instead of focussing on NOT getting an attack, focus on how you are going to deal with it.
-As I mentioned before, Focussing on not getting an attack will only make things worse.
-Tell yourself that anxiety is a feeling and feelings won’t last forever.
-Think about the good feelings and how you like them to stay, but you can’t, cause even good feelings disappear.
+- Instead of focusing on NOT getting an attack, focus on how you will deal with it.
+As I mentioned before, Focusing on not getting an attack will only make things worse.
+Tell yourself that anxiety is a feeling, and feelings won’t last forever.
+Think about the good feelings and how you like them to stay, but you can’t, cause even good feelings will disappear.

 - Figure out what emotions hide behind the anxiety.
 This is something you have to practice; it requires a certain honesty towards yourself.
 Ask yourself: Am I sad about something?
 Is there something bothering me?
-Bottling up feelings can make you feel very anxious, resulting in a panic attack.
-If you realize that there is another emotion hidden behind the anxiety you have to do something with that emotion.
-Have a good cry, write something about it or have an open talk with a friend.
+Bottling up feelings can make you feel very anxious, resulting in a panic attack; if you realize that another emotion is hidden behind the anxiety, you have to do something with that emotion.
+Have a good cry, write something about it, or have an open talk with a friend.

 - Use a mantra.
 Tell yourself something comforting – ‘This will pass,’ ‘I’m strong enough to handle this’ or as I do: I sing ‘Let it go‘ either in my head or out loud.

 There is a lot you can do to deal with panic attacks, but in the end, it all comes down to one thing; Acceptance.
-If you can accept that you feel anxious sometimes and it can result in a panic attack, then it will no longer control you.
+If you can accept that you feel anxious sometimes and result in a panic attack, it will no longer control you.